xwmx/nb/README.md

 [4] color_theme
     -----------
-    The color theme. `nb` has several built-in themes and user defined themes can be installed in the $NB_DIR/.themes directory.
+    The color theme. `nb` has several customizable built-in themes, listed below.

+    Additional themes can be installed in the $NB_DIR/.themes directory.
     Themes have an .nb-theme or .nb-theme.sh extension and contain a single if statment assigning the color environment variables to tput ANSI color numbers.

       Example:

-        # filename: ~/.nb/.themes/example.nb-theme.sh
+        # file: ~/.nb/.themes/example.nb-theme.sh
         if [[ "${NB_COLOR_THEME}" == "example" ]]
         then
           export NB_COLOR_PRIMARY=68